 Aside from making it easier for visitors to quickly find what they need, having a search bar on your website improves search engine optimization and also helps boost conversion rates.
 Research from eConsultancy (summarized in a recent Moz article) shows 30 percent of website visitors will perform an on-site search, and those who do are twice as likely to convert.
 Many companies have a search bar right in the header area of their sites and most have utilized Google’s tools to accomplish this.

-Site Search 360 is a site search solution that has an easy setup comparable to Google’s CSE.
+Site Search 360 has an extremely easy set-up comparable to Google’s CSE and is reasonably priced.
 It has an effortless dashboard where you can easily access everything you would need to update or modify your search engine.

 © Kuno Creative - All Rights Reserved